Tashard Choice: Junior (2006)

 Choice led the Yellow Jacket rushing attack in 2006, becoming the first Yellow Jacket to rush for 1,000 yards since Daniels in 2003.
 Choice set several Tech records in 2006.
-He rushed for over 100 yards 9 times and had 7 straight 100 yard efforts, both Tech records.
+He rushed for over 100 yards nine times and had seven straight 100 yard efforts, both Tech records.

-He accounted for 12 of Tech's 42 offensive touchdowns.
-Choice along with All-American Calvin Johnson and senior quarterback Reggie Ball took Tech to the Atlantic Coast Conference Title Game as the Coastal Division Champions.
+Choice accounted for 12 of Tech's 42 offensive touchdowns.
+Choice, along with All-American Calvin Johnson and senior quarterback Reggie Ball, took Tech to the Atlantic Coast Conference Title Game as the Coastal Division Champions.
 He played the final month of the season with a left knee meniscus tear.

-Choice would also lead Tech to its tenth straight bowl game against West Virginia in the 2007 Gator Bowl.
+Choice would also lead Tech to its tenth straight bowl game, against West Virginia in the 2007 Gator Bowl.
 Choice sliced and diced his way through opponents in 2006 and worked his way towards becoming a preseason pick on several 2007 Heisman Trophy lists.

 Senior (2007)

 Choice led the Yellow Jackets' powerful ground game behind four returning starters on the offensive line and veteran fullback Mike Cox.
-As the reigning ACC Rushing Champion, Choice looked to improve upon 2006's 9-win season with new offensive coordinator John Bond featuring the single back formation.
+As the reigning ACC Rushing Champion, Choice looked to improve upon 2006's nine-win season, with new offensive coordinator John Bond featuring the single back formation.

-He missed the second half of the third game against Boston College with a right hamstring pull that would limit him throughout the season.
+Choice missed the second half of the third game against Boston College with a right hamstring pull that would limit him throughout the season.

 Before the week 5 game vs. Clemson, Choice - as team captain - made an inspired and rousing pre-game speech which was later posted on social media by a team assistant.
-Choice and Georgia Tech would go on to defeat Clemon, 13-3.
+Choice and Georgia Tech would go on to defeat Clemson, 13-3.
 The video has since been viewed over 900,000 times.

-He suffered a right knee sprain in the eight game against Army, undergoing minor surgery three days later that would forced him to miss the ninth game against Virginia Tech.
+Choice suffered a right knee sprain in the eighth game, against Army, undergoing minor surgery three days later that would forced him to miss the ninth game against Virginia Tech.
 He also missed part of the tenth game Duke University when he re-injured his right hamstring, but was able to return to the contest in the second quarter.

-Choice had 1,310 yards rushing on 249 attempts and 10 touchdowns even with injuries to his hamstring and to his knee.
+Choice had 1,310 yards rushing on 249 attempts and 10 touchdowns, even with injuries to his hamstring and to his knee.
 He concluded his NCAA career on the "Smurf Turf" of Boise against the Fresno State Bulldogs in the Humanitarian Bowl.
-He was used in a limited role in Georgia Tech's 40-28 defeat.
-His best statistical game was against the University of Miami, posting 204 yards rushing with a sore hamstring. he also recorded his first passing touchdown of his career to Taylor Bennett.
+Choice was used in a limited role in Georgia Tech's 40-28 defeat.
+His best statistical game was against the University of Miami, posting 204 yards rushing with a sore hamstring. he also recorded his first passing touchdown of his career, to Taylor Bennett.

-He left school after becoming the first player in school history to rush for 1,000 yards in consecutive seasons, the first player in school history to lead the ACC in rushing in consecutive seasons, tied for first in 100-yard rushing games (18), ranked first in consecutive 100-yard rushing games (9), ranked third in career rushing touchdowns (28), ranked fourth in career yards (3,365) and ranked seventh in career all-purpose yards (3,646).
+Choice left school after becoming the first player in school history to rush for 1,000 yards in consecutive seasons, the first player in school history to lead the ACC in rushing in consecutive seasons, tied for first in 100-yard rushing games (18), ranked first in consecutive 100-yard rushing games (nine), ranked third in career rushing touchdowns (28), ranked fourth in career yards (3,365) and ranked seventh in career all-purpose yards (3,646).